 1.1.
-Purpose and Policy
+Purpose and Authority

 - 1.1-1.
 Purpose.
-The purpose of the Homeownership by Independent Purchase (HIP) Program is to expand the services being offered to Tribal member's by providing a program in which the Tribal member buyer initiates a purchase in which the buyer purchases the improvements and the Tribe purchases the land.
-These rules are developed pursuant to the Real Property law, which requires all transactions adding property to the Tribal land base be administered through the Oneida Comprehensive Housing Division. - 1.1-2.
-Policy.
-The policy behind the HIP Program is to increase Tribal member homeownership and the land base available for the fee-to-trust process while simultaneously affording Tribal members greater independence in the purchase process by requiring the buyer to negotiate the purchase offer independent of the Tribe.
+The purpose of the Homeownership by Independent Purchase (HIP) Program is to expand the services being offered by the Nation by providing a program in which the prospective lessee buyer initiates a purchase in which the buyer purchases the improvements and the Nation purchases the land pursuant to Land Management's Land Acquisition for Residential Leasing Standard Operating Procedure.
+The buyer will then enter a HIP residential lease for the land through the Comprehensive Housing Division. - 1.1-2.
+Authority.
+The Leasing Law section 602.5-1 delegates rulemaking authority to the Comprehensive Housing Division and the Oneida Land Commission pursuant to the Administrative Rulemaking law.